Sam6422/Max_Sharpe_Portfolio/README.md

 step5- run the code in developer tab.

-You will see the Portfolio resuls and Optimum weights for the Max-Sharpe_Portfolio in Excel.
+You will see the Portfolio results and Optimum weights for the Max-Sharpe_Portfolio in Excel.